eLPog/Lukas/README.md

   * HTML, CSS
   * Good practices: DRY, SOLID, KISS, OOP

-   Below is a short description of my repositories, which I am constantly improving over time.
+   Below is a short description of my public repositories.

  **1.Food Order React**
   The application simulates the process of ordering meals for company employees, e.g. company canteen.